kirilsol/kirilsol.github.io/_pages/about.md

 I obtained BSc, MSc, and PhD degrees in Computer Science from Tel Aviv University, where I was advised by [Dan Halperin](https://www.cgl.cs.tau.ac.il/people/dan-halperin/).
 I was a postdoc in Aeronautics and Astronautics, Stanford, with [Marco Pavone](http://asl.stanford.edu/people/), and briefly in Computer Science, Technion, with [Oren Salzman](https://orensalzman.com/).
 For my academic work I received multiple awards, including the [Clore Scholars](https://clorefoundation.org.il/clore-scholars-programme/) and [Fulbright Postdoctoral](https://www.fulbright.org.il/) Fellowships, best paper awards and nominations, and teaching awards.
 I'm affiliated with Tech.AI, the [Autonomous Systems Program](https://tasp-technion.org), and the Applied Mathematics Program.

 {: style="text-align: justify" }
-Besides my academic interests, I take pleasure in being outdoors (mountain biking :mountain_bicyclist: and hiking :national_park:), traveling around the world :cityscape:, and enjoy food and cooking :bento:, music :notes:, books :books:, and meditation :cloud:.
+Outside of my academic life, I live in Haifa on Mt.
+Carmel :mountain: with my incredible spouse [Nadia Belking](https://www.linkedin.com/in/nadia-belkind/).
+I take pleasure in being outdoors (mountain biking :mountain_bicyclist: and hiking :national_park:), traveling around the world :cityscape:, and enjoy food and cooking :bento:, music :notes:, books :books:, and meditation :cloud:.

+<br> <br>

 {: style="text-align: justify" }
 :wave: __I'm recruiting to my team MSc, PhD students and PostDocs with strong background in math, algorithms, optimization, and robotics to work on  autonomous racing and driving :checkered_flag:, smart mobility :oncoming_automobile:, and multi-robot motion planinng :robot:__